K&J Magnetics mascot, Joe Magneato

 In the video below, we show how to re-magnetize a horseshoe magnet.
 We're using the HS1 Alnico magnets available in our Horseshoe Magnets section, and magnetizing them with some strong, DAA neodymium cylinder magnets.
 We could also have used the larger HS2 for the same demonstration.

 The electronic pole identifier can be found here: EPID2.
 The red and black plastic coated magnet is the handy D68PC-RB magnet.
-Find other pole identifying products here.
+Find other pole identifying products Pole identifiers.

 Can K&J provide neodymium magnets in a horseshoe shape?